What is Crypto Margin Trading and How Does It Work?

 • Which tools to use before placing a single trade

-• And why most people blow up their accounts without realizing what went wrong
+• And why so many traders drain their accounts without fully understanding what actually went wrong

 At Leverage.Trading, we’ve analyzed over 1.5 million trade simulations from margin and leverage calculators, and I can tell you this: the fastest path to losing money is misunderstanding risk.
 The traders who run the numbers before entering a position are the ones who stick around.